ryannhally/CS390Githubtutorial/README.md

 The active branch is called the **head** branch.

 ## Merging
 When you've finished working on a branch, you can integrate it back with the main branch through **merging**.
 Be aware that when you merge, the entire commit history of the branch is added onto the main branch in just one commit.
-Here is a visual
+Here is a visual:
 <img src="https://wac-cdn.atlassian.com/dam/jcr:c6db91c1-1343-4d45-8c93-bdba910b9506/02%20Branch-1%20kopiera.png?cdnVersion=1441"
      alt="Git Merge Diagram"
      style="float: left; margin-right: 10px;" />

 ### Check head
-To merge a branch, first check that the head is pointed at the branch you'd like to merge with
+To merge a branch, first check that the head is pointed at the branch you'd like to merge with by running

 ```
 git status
 ```

 ### Merge branches
-If head is pointed at the correct branch, run
+If the head is pointed at the correct branch, run

 ```
 git merge BRANCHNAME
 ```

 ## Stashing

+### Stash changes
 What if you wanted to save some changes you've made, but aren't quite ready to commit them?
 The answer to this is **stashing**.
 When you use the **stash** command, Git saves your changes but away from your working copy.
 All you need to do is run

-### Stash changes
 ```
 git stash
 ```